 - Reviewing and approving all protocols for research and/or teaching involving live vertebrate animals,

 - Ensuring compliance with federal regulations,

 - Inspecting animal facilities and laboratories where work with animals is conducted

 - Overseeing animal care and use training programs.

+The IACUC reviews, investigate, and take appropriate corrective action as needed for all concerns involving the care and use of animals at Smith College.
 The IACUC assesses the animal care and use program using all applicable federal, state and local regulations as guidance.
-This work includes inspection of all facilities where work with animals is conducted, at least once every 6 months.
+This work includes inspection of all facilities where work with animals is conducted, at least once every six months.

 The IACUC prepares reports and make recommendations regarding the animal program, facilities, and personnel training to the Institutional Official (IO) regarding the Animal Care and Use program.

 Information regarding application submissions, renewals, amendments, committee meetings, general guidance, animal welfare concerns, and other questions can be directed to email@example.com

 The IACUC is required to review allegations of misconduct and to take action to protect the health and well being of animals.
 Please contact any member of the IACUC or submit an Online Complaint Form if you have a concern about animal welfare.
 Complaints can also be submitted anonymously as notes sent by interoffice mail to any IACUC member.
 Reviewing complaints and allegations of noncompliance is critical to the IACUC’s ability to provide humane animal welfare.
 A climate free of fear of sanction is required to foster appropriate reports and ensure a fair review of allegations.
 Retaliation against good faith “whistleblowers” is illegal and will not be tolerated at this institution.